 Thanks to its fantastic location, this is our pick for where to stay in Bude.
 It is close to a variety of restaurants and cafes, as well as the town centre.
 Comprised of seven rooms, this guesthouse is outfitted with charming and modern necessities.
 Guests can also enjoy a delicious breakfast each morning.

 An All-around holiday destination, there are plenty of things to see and do in Looe that will enchant travellers of all ages.
-From coastal hikes and days at the beach to animal encounters and historical landmarks, this small Cornwall town is bursting with opportunities for family fun.
+From coastal hikes and sandy beaches to wildlife encounters and historical landmarks, this small Cornwall town is bursting with opportunities for family fun.

 Things to See and Do in Looe